altlokalt/ecombackend/README.md

 # NodeJS,Mongoose,Express Project in MVC Architecture
+if mysql database
+How to update SQL (MySQL, PostgreSQL, SQL Server) database to DhiWise through VS Code?
+(New update) Copy the VS Code extension token from the platform and paste it into the access token field.
+Fill all the required SQL credentials
+That's it.
+Your SQL Database's Tables are added as Models in your application 🥳

+if postgres database server port username password

 **Supported version of nodejs >= 12**,
 **Supported version of mongoose >= 6**

 Version of displayed code:v1.0.1
 Last build version:v1.0.1
 Code architecture:MVC

 CLI Quickly generate Node APIs and models.

-Installation Install DhiWise Node generator with the following command.

-npm i -g @dhiwise/node-generator
+Installation Install DhiWise Node generator with the following command. npm i -g @dhiwise/node-generator

-Create Model Create a single model file in the directory.
+Create Model Create a single model file in the directory. dhi create-model

-dhi create-model

-Create API Create a single API in your specific module or platform.
+Crete API Create a single API in your specific module or platform. dhi create-api

-dhi create-api

-Create Module This module will contain controller, CRUD operations, and other features.
+Create Module This module will contain controller, CRUD operations, and other features. dhi create-module

-dhi create-module

-Create Application Create boilerplate application.
+Create Application Create boilerplate application. dhi create-app

-dhi create-app

 ooops